 Dark mornings and evenings, plus the fact more of us are back in the office, makes it harder to work out.
 But if you prioritise exercise, just like you would with work tasks, you’ll reap the benefits.

-It doesn’t have to be a spin class, a 30-minute walk around the block or a @thebodycoach online workout can keep stress at bay, get those endorphins pumping and boost your positive mood.
+It doesn’t have to be a spin class; a 30-minute walk around the block or an online workout can keep stress at bay, get those endorphins pumping and boost your positive mood.

-If you’re concerned about how exercise affects your fertility, opt for more low-impact and moderate intensity workouts like yoga or Pilates.
+If you’re concerned about how exercise affects your fertility or IVF, opt for more low-impact and moderate-intensity workouts like yoga or Pilates.
 We have a great article about this here.

 Tip 5: Self-care check-in